emma painter photographer

 I believe that my passion for live music should be reflected in my images.
 It’s not just about the band - It’s about the atmosphere, the crowd.
 One wouldn’t be there without the other.

-Based in Frome Somerset, I live with my husband Steve, my two and our cat Chester.
+Based in Frome Somerset, I live with my husband Steve, my two kids and our cats Chester and Ozzy.